statsig-io/docs/docs/metrics/archiving-metrics.md

 ---

 Statsig offers two ways to manage the end-of-life for your metrics.
 - **Archiving a metric**: the metric will no longer be computed, but its history will be retained for your record.
 Use this for when a metric is no longer relevant, but you still wish to maintain the history of it.
-Use case example: you can archive older versions of a metric that continues to evolve so you have a record of how the metric has evolved over time.
+Use case example: you can archive older versions of a metric that continues to evolve (i.e. a new metric with a better definition has been created) so you have a record of how the metric has evolved over time.
 - **Deleting a metric**: the metric will be removed from Statsig completely, including its history.
 Use this for when you've made a mistake, logged or imported an irrelevant metric, or created a more accurate version of a metric.
 Use case examples include incorrect definition, incorrect name, duplicate metric that you don't want to confuse others with.

 # Archiving Metrics